dinaliv/Timeroni/README.md

 # Timeroni 🍝🎶

-A fun and interactive desktop app built with **Electron.js** that helps you cook pasta perfectly while enjoying music from **Barilla's Spotify playlists**.
+A fun and interactive desktop app built with **Electron** that helps you cook pasta perfectly while enjoying music from **Barilla's Spotify playlists**.
 Choose your pasta type, start the timer, and play curated playlists to make your cooking experience delightful!

 ---